att-comdev/armada/CONTRIBUTING.rst

-In the above template, `TYPE` refers to the type of change, `SCOPE` refers to the area where the change occurs (i.e. api, cli, source), `TITLE` is the title of the commit message, `DESCRIPTION` is a desription of the change, and `ISSUE-REFERENCE` is a link to the GitHub issue the change addresses.
+In the above template, `TYPE` refers to the type of change, `SCOPE` refers to the area where the change occurs (i.e. api, cli, source), `TITLE` is the title of the commit message, `DESCRIPTION` is a description of the change, and `ISSUE-REFERENCE` is a link to the GitHub issue the change addresses.

 Below is a list of possible types: